 The cluster is governed by a Steering Committee.
-Members of the Steering Committee for 2013-2014 are:
+Members of the Steering Committee for 2014-2015 are:

 The Mediterranean cluster is also very pleased to welcome three of the four new faculty members:

-Members of the cluster and members of the steering committee will take part in a monthly research seminar in which they share their work in progress and discuss the emerging work in their individual areas.
+Members of the cluster and members of the steering committee take part in a monthly research seminar in which they share their work in progress and discuss the emerging work in their individual areas.
 At the end of the academic year, they may hold a public conference or symposium devoted to a particular problem in Mediterranean relations (religion, trade, migration, etc.), and to which prominent figures from outside the University may be invited.
-Other opportunities for research collaboration will be actively supported.
+Other opportunities for research collaboration are actively supported.

 We encourage crosslinguistic and collaborative teaching, including "languages across the curriculum" and bilingual team-teaching.